ncusi/PatchScope/README.md

 ```
 Then open `http://localhost:7860/?repo=tqdm` in a web browser.

-Currently, this web dashboard consist of two pages (two web apps),
+Currently, this web dashboard consists of two pages (two web apps),
-namely Contributors Graph and Author Statistics.
+namely the Contributors Graph and the Author Statistics.

-You can find description of those two pages/apps, with screenshots,
+You can find the description of those two pages/apps, with screenshots,
 in [PatchScope documentation](https://ncusi.github.io/PatchScope/contributors_graph/):
 - [`docs/author_statistics.md`](docs/author_statistics.md)
 - [`docs/contributors_graph.md`](docs/contributors_graph.md)